harrymkt/zluinav/content/docs/macros/post.md

 +++
-title="Post"
+title = "Post"
-weight=10
+weight = 10
 +++
 # post.html
 This is a macro defineing the function to preview the post, for example, in posts list.
-This is made so you can overwrite post previewing template without modifying a section templates.
+This is made so you can overwrite post previewing template without modifying a section template.

 ## post_preview
 This function previews the post, useful in the forloop list.
 * `post`(object) required: an object pointing to a post page.